angrocki/data-science-S2023/challenges/c08-structures-assignment.md

     ## # A tibble: 1 × 3
     ##   pof_lo pof_est pof_hi
     ##    <dbl>   <dbl>  <dbl>
-    ## 1 0.0180  0.0189 0.0197
+    ## 1 0.0169  0.0177 0.0186

 - Assuming your scopus is the probability of failure `POF` defined above, does your estimate exhibit real variability, induced variability, or both?
-  - The estimate exhibits both real variability and induced variability.
+  - The estimate only exhibits induced variability since real variability would mean the underlying distribution would need to be changing.
 - Does this confidence interval imply that `POF < 0.03`?
   - The confidence interval implies that `POF < 0.03` because the entire range for POF is below 0.03.